OpenSwitchNOS/openswitch-governance/doc/source/governance/contributor-onboarding.rst

        personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.

+Please note code commits will not include the DCO text above, but rather the standard "Signed-Off-By" line.
+The above is meant to replicate the text a contributor is agreeing to by adding their "Signed-Off-By" to each commit.

 IRC Information and Etiquette
 -----------------------------